 12. Khlong Lat Mayom Floating Market

-It’s a more traditional market that offers abundant fresh goods.
-And just like other floating markets, exploring the stalls and trying different foods are the highlight of the tour.
+It’s a traditional market with plenty of fresh goods.
+Like other floating markets, browsing stalls and tasting foods are key highlights here.

 Opening Hours: